florimondmanca/awesome-asgi/README.md

 - [Quart](https://github.com/pgjones/quart) - A Python ASGI web microframework whose API is a superset of the Flask API.
 Supports HTTP (incl.
 SSE and HTTP/2 server push) and WebSockets.
 - [Responder](https://python-responder.org/en/latest/) - A familiar HTTP Service Framework for Python, powered by Starlette.
 (ASGI 2.0 only, ed.)
 - [Starlette](https://www.starlette.io/) - Starlette is a lightweight ASGI framework/toolkit, which is ideal for building high performance asyncio services.
 Supports HTTP and WebSockets.
+- [Sanic](https://sanicframework.org/) - Sanic is a Python 3.6+ web server and web framework that's written to go fast.
+It allows the usage of the async/await syntax added in Python 3.5, which makes your code non-blocking and speedy.
+Supports HTTP and WebSockets.

 ## Libraries